FirmwGuy/CEP/docs/CEP.md

 5. Add **L4** when you want CEP to coordinate its own reforms and upgrades as data.

 Layer stacking is one‑way: each layer only depends on lower layers; packs must fail gracefully if their prerequisites are missing.
+The build mirrors that: L3/L4 awareness/governance are optional Meson packs (`-Dl3_awareness` / `-Dl4_governance`), and L2 only calls into them when the symbols are present.

 ---